 May 03, 2021 zoom-recording by Belmont Media Center Community TV

 Aly Baumgartner, Ph.D., Collections Manager of Paleontology, Sternberg Museum Natural History, Hays, Kansas.

 Dr. Baumgartner describes how a warming climate some 20 million years ago led to a major environmental development: the emergence of the famous grasslands of Kenya and other areas of East Africa.
 The grasses and other plants introduced a better and more abundant form of nutrition for many creatures.
-The changing environment increased flora and fauna diversity, and evolution, including that of our earliest human ancestors, thrived..This is the region associated with our human ancestors.
-Dr. Baumgartner explains how scientists use fossils to reconstruct the complex historical record of the Miocene.
+As flora and fauna diversity thrived, so did evolution –including that of our earliest human ancestors.
+Dr. Baumgartner explains those changes and also how scientists use fossils to reconstruct the complex historical record of the Miocene.